brobots-hub/meal-tracking/README.md

 You need to enable UART, as it's the way Raspberry Pi and RFID sensor will be connected.

 Run `sudo nano /boot/config.txt`.
 At the end of the file append `enable_uart=1` and reboot.

+### System Service Unit

+You can use `mealtracker.service` that is provided in the repostitory or write your own unit.
+If you're using the existing one, you have to:

+1. Enter path to your project in specified placed
+1. Enter name of the user you're going to use
+   - On the Raspberry Pi it's most probably `pi` user.
+1. Copy the unit file to `/etc/systemd/system/`

+Now the service is accessible over `sudo systemctl` command.

+#### Usage

+`sudo systemctl start mealtracker.service` - start the service

+`sudo systemctl stop mealtracker.service` - stop the service

+`sudo systemctl status mealtracker.service` - check status of the service

+#### Custom Service

+Here is a link to official Raspberry Pi documentation on writing services: [link](https://www.raspberrypi.org/documentation/linux/usage/systemd.md)